ANSSI-FR/MLA/CRYPTO.md

     - An existing formal analysis [^hpkeanalysis]
     - Easier code and security auditing, thanks to the use of known bricks
     - Availability of test vectors in the RFC, making the implementation more reliable
-    - The pre-shared key mode could be considered in the future of MLA to provide additional properties, such as forward secrecy (RFC 9180 section 9.1) in some situation
     - If signature is added to MLA in a future version, it could also be integrated using HPKE
 - To the knowledge of the author, no HPKE algorithm has been standardized for quantum hybridation, hence the custom algorithm
 - FIPS 203 is used as, at the time of writing: